The Short Definition of “Real Learning”

 Now there is what I call “High Wire Training” where failure leads to your or someone else’s death.
 Walking across the Grand Canyon.
 Going into battle in Afghanistan.
 Responding to a 911 emergency involving a mass shooting or horrible car accident.
 Let’s be honest.
 Most of what we learn is not in the High Wire Training category.
 If it was, this would be a very different blog with a focus on practice, practice and more practice.
 Repetition.
 Simulation.
 VR headsets and more … hmmm … maybe next time.

 To sum it up.
 Learning is a natural brain process that occurs in stages.
 Real learning enables all the stages.
 Rote learning disables the stages and focuses on a small part of the process.
 I’m not sure what value rote learning has in today’s world.
 Then again, I’m not sure it ever had any real value.
 What’s the point of spending time and energy learning something only to forget it almost immediately after the test?

 To review: Real learning is the ability to adopt what you know and know-how to do and adapt it under an everchanging variety of circumstances.
 It is one of the reasons my new book Minds at Work harps on the need for continuous learning in the Knowledge Economy where every day – using what you know and know-how to do – is more than ever under the pressure of constantly changing circumstances.

-Minds at Work will be published this December 2017 by ATD Press and is available for preorder on Amazon.
+Minds at Work, the bestseller published by ATD Press is available on Amazon.